-Get in the spirit this holiday season and make your own eggnog ice cream.
-With only four ingredients, this recipe is a must try if you love eggnog!
+Get in the spirit this holiday season and make homemade eggnog ice cream.
+It’s rich, creamy and made with only four ingredients.
+This recipe is a must try if you love the popular Christmas drink!

 Eggnog is one of my favorite flavors to experiment with this time of year.
 It’s so creamy and delicious, I love incorporating it into my baking (did you see the cupcakes I made?)
 The flavor lends itself well to desserts so it’s no surprise that I was eager to try making ice cream with it.

 - Festive flavor.
 What’s not to love about the sweet creamy taste of eggnog?
 A little nutmeg and vanilla make this treat simply delicious.

 - No eggs!
 This recipe doesn’t call for eggs (just the nog 😉)

 - Easy to make ahead.
 Prep the ice cream and store it in the freezer until you’re ready to eat it.

 - Kid friendly.
 There’s no alcohol added to the mixture so anyone can enjoy this dessert!

 - Eggnog: Southern Comfort eggnog is a popular choice due to its warm spices.
 However, you can use whatever brand is your favorite!

 - Heavy cream: For an extra creamy texture, use full-fat heavy cream.